manhph2211/manhph2211/README.md

 - 👋 I’m currently studying in the field of Computer Science and IoT at HUST

 - 👯 I'm really interested in applying AI as well as IoT to address real world problems

-- 🔭 I’m looking for Summer 2021 internship opportunities in Machine Learning Engineer :raising_hand:
+- 🔭 I’m looking for 2021 job opportunities in Machine Learning Engineer :raising_hand:

-- 💬 Ask me about: Data science, Machine Learning
+- 💬 Ask me about: Deeplearning, NLP , CV

 - ⚡ Fun fact: I'm a gud boi :raising_hand: